mihaitmf/advent-of-code-solutions/README.md

 This repository contains my solutions for the problems posted each day on the Advent of Code 2017 website: http://adventofcode.com/2017.

-Run `composer update` after cloning the project.
+Run `composer install` after cloning the project.

 Run the php files from the *runnable* directory to solve the problems for each day.